+The fixed-distance Pauli-reference baseline uses $d=5$, $p\in[0.03,0.12]$ with step $0.01$, and $3000$ trials per point.
+It checks whether the workflow recovers the expected advantage of matching-style decoding over Union-Find in the discrete reference mode.

+The fixed-distance hybrid baseline also uses $d=5$, with $\sigma\in[0.05,0.60]$, step $0.05$, and $2000$ trials per point for matching-style, Union-Find, and neural-guided matching.
+It tests whether decoder separation remains visible after CV displacement is digitized into decoder-facing events.
+No continuous soft-information stream is passed to the decoder backend.

+The hybrid multi-distance sweep uses $d=3,5,7$, the same $\sigma$ window, and the same three decoders.
+It identifies changes in distance ordering as noise increases and supplies the curves used for crossing analysis.

-The final layer of the design consists of two threshold-focused runs.
-In the Pauli case, we used $d=3,5,7$, a sweep window $p\in[0.04,0.12]$ with step size $0.01$, $2000$ trials per point, and the built-in threshold-estimation and finite-size-scaling routines with $100$ bootstrap samples.
-This produces pairwise crossings, an aggregate crossing median, and collapse-fit summaries for both Pauli decoders (MWPM and Union-Find).
-In the hybrid case, we used the analogous $d=3,5,7$ configuration over $\sigma\in[0.05,0.60]$ with step size $0.05$ and $2000$ trials per point for all three hybrid decoders.
-The hybrid run is used more cautiously.
-It supports a practical crossing proxy and a distance-reversal analysis, but not yet a strong asymptotic threshold claim, because the current grid is too coarse and the low-noise plateau is too long.
+The threshold-oriented Pauli-reference run uses $d=3,5,7$, $p\in[0.04,0.12]$ with step $0.01$, $2000$ trials per point, and $100$ bootstrap samples in the saved scaling report.
+It produces pairwise crossings, a crossing median, and collapse-fit summaries for matching-style and Union-Find decoding.
+The corresponding hybrid run uses $d=3,5,7$, $\sigma\in[0.05,0.60]$ with step $0.05$, and $2000$ trials per point.
+Its coarse grid supports distance-reversal analysis and a crossing proxy, not a precise asymptotic threshold.

-This design maps each run block to a distinct analysis outcome.
-The fixed-distance Pauli and hybrid runs provide baseline decoder comparisons.
-The hybrid multi-distance run provides the distance-scaling comparison with decoder-labeled summaries.
-The Pauli threshold run provides finite-size threshold summaries, while the hybrid threshold run provides a practical crossing summary derived from sampled data.